You can read all about the Vikings and our history, how we got here and what adventures we have been on.

-It's a story, that goes back to 1902, where Frederik Arthur and Anna Kristine's son, Aage Holger Rasmussen, is born at the grocery store in Asnæs Stationsby.
+It’s a story, that goes back to 1902, when Frederik Arthur and Anna Kristine’s son, Aage Holger Rasmussen, is born at the grocery store in Asnæs Stationsby.
 Aage Holger gets a little brother in 1908, named Hans Frederik Ejnar Rasmussen.

 You get the story of how the hard work of these two brothers becomes an international company known for high quality workwear, here….

 The two brothers grow up in Asnæs Stationsby, where they are taught by their father, who works as a Commis.
 A good business sense appeared early, but unfortunately the brothers had no interest for canned goods and food.
 The brothers saw their chance to create something new and change the world through the new rubberized textile that emerged in the 1930s.

 “It will always rain, so proper rainwear is needed” – Aage Holger Rasmussen

 Therefore the brothers entered into an agreement in January 1935 to create a business together – and then they were running.
 It was not just any business they wanted to create.
 Especially Aage Holger realized that their reputation had to be good, and therefore the quality had to be the best.
 At the same time both brothers had an interest in the Vikings, which also at that time were signs of strength, wildness and adventure.
 There was therefore no doubt about the company’s name: Viking Rubber Company.
 With this in place the brothers went to the police chief in Holbæk and was registered in the Commercial Register on the 10th of April 1935.

 The skilled merchants sons quickly found out that quality could pay off.